Banana Pudding Tiramisu with Caramel

 How To Make Banana Pudding Tiramisu

-- Stir in the banana pudding mix and the milk until the mixture is velvety smooth.
+- Mix the banana filling: In a mixing bowl, beat the cream cheese for a couple of minutes until it’s smooth.
+Stir in the banana pudding mix and the milk until the mixture is velvety smooth.

-- Start your layers!
-Place ladyfingers at the bottom of the dish, pour half the cream mixture over them, spreading it out evenly.
+- Layer the tiramisu: Place ladyfingers at the bottom of a 10×7-inch baking dish, pour half of the banana cream mixture over them, spreading it out evenly.
+Drizzle that with half the caramel sauce.
+Repeat the layers: more ladyfingers followed by the rest of the cream.

 Commonly Asked Questions